Alberta -> Alberta Personal Tax Credits

 Benefits under the AFETC are indexed annually for inflation.
 The phase-in threshold of $2,760 is not indexed.
 The new phase-out threshold of $41,250 will be indexed, beginning in July 2017.

-For more details, see the Province of Alberta Family Employment Tax Credit page.
+For more details and current payment amounts, see the Province of Alberta Family Employment Tax Credit page.

 Alberta provides a tax credit for charitable donations.
 The credit for the first $200 of donations is calculated at 10%, and the credit for donations in excess of $200 is calculated at 21%.
 The government committed in their October 2015 Budget that this would not change.